 What is Esperanto?

 Esperanto was created with the goal of facilitating communication between people of different nations and linguistic cultures.
 Unlike national languages, Esperanto allows communication on an equal footing between people, with neither having the cultural advantage usually accruing to a native speaker.
 Esperanto was designed to be very easy to learn, and thus is extremely regular in grammar and vocabulary.
-First published in 1887 by Dr. L. L. Zamenhof, Esperanto has since grown to include about one million speakers around the world.
+First published in 1887 by Dr. L. L. Zamenhof, Esperanto has since grown to include millions of speakers around the world.

 Interested in learning Esperanto?

-The online courses at Lernu and Duolingo are good places to start.
+Consider attending one of our events.
+The online courses at Lernu and Duolingo are also good places to start.